sambom/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

-1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+1. **Briefly explain the spoofing vulnerability in `insecure.ts`.**
+   The vulnerability stems from the session middleware configuration.
+When creating a session, the `httpOnly` flag for the session cookie is set to `false`, allowing client-side JavaScript to access the cookie.
+This opens the door for attackers to steal the session ID (`sid`) and impersonate a user.
+Additionally, the session secret is hardcoded, which further weakens the security.

-2. Briefly explain different ways in which vulnerability can be exploited.
+2. **Briefly explain different ways in which the vulnerability can be exploited.**
+   One method of exploitation is **session hijacking**.
+Since `httpOnly` is set to `false`, malicious scripts can access the session cookie using JavaScript (e.g., `document.cookie`) and send it to a remote server controlled by the attacker.
+This can be done by tricking a victim into clicking a link or visiting a malicious site.

+   Another method is **Cross-Site Request Forgery (CSRF)**.
+An attacker can embed hidden forms or scripts on their own site that send requests to the legitimate server.
+If the victim is authenticated, their browser will automatically include the session cookie with the request, making it appear as if the action was performed by the victim.

+   Furthermore, since the session secret is hardcoded and potentially guessable or discoverable, an attacker could forge their own session tokens, bypassing authentication altogether.

-3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+3. **Briefly explain why `secure.ts` does not have the spoofing vulnerability in `insecure.ts`.**
+   `secure.ts` mitigates **session hijacking** by setting `httpOnly` to `true`, preventing access to cookies via client-side JavaScript.
+It also prevents **CSRF** attacks by enabling the `sameSite` attribute, which ensures that cookies are only sent with requests originating from the same site.
+This stops unauthorized cross-site requests from including the victim's cookies.
+Additionally, `secure.ts` avoids hardcoding the session secret, making it more difficult for attackers to forge valid session tokens.